hashicorp/terraform-provider-google/website/docs/r/compute_forwarding_rule.html.markdown

   The target must live in the same region as the forwarding rule.
   The forwarded traffic must be of a type appropriate to the target object.

+* `allow_global_access` -
+  (Optional)
+  If true, clients can access ILB from all regions.
+  Otherwise only allows from the local region the ILB is located at.

 * `all_ports` -
   (Optional)